cchildress/beegfs_ansible/README.md

 Edit `inventory/hosts` to include the connection parameters for your nodes.
 If you have DNS set up you can probably remove the `ansible_host` information.

 You should assign nodes to the following Ansible groups:
-* beegfs-nodes - All nodes that will participate in BeeG FS (clients and servers).
+* beegfs-nodes - All nodes that will participate in BeeGFS (clients and servers).
 * beegfs-mgmtd - The node that will run the management agent.
-* beegfs-utils - All nodes that should have the BeeG FS utilities installed (defaults to all nodes).
+* beegfs-utils - All nodes that should have the BeeGFS utilities installed (defaults to all nodes).
-* beegfs-meta - All nodes that will run the BeeG FS metadata service (defaults to all nodes).
+* beegfs-meta - All nodes that will run the BeeGFS metadata service (defaults to all nodes).
-* beegfs-storage - All nodes that will run the BeeG FS storage service (defaults to all nodes).
+* beegfs-storage - All nodes that will run the BeeGFS storage service (defaults to all nodes).
-* beegfs-client - All nodes that will have a BeeG FS mount point (defaults to all nodes).
+* beegfs-client - All nodes that will have a BeeGFS mount point (defaults to all nodes).

 ### Configure group variables
 * `inventory/group_vars/beegfs-nodes.yml` - `beegfs_mgmtd_host`: Sets the IP or DNS name of the management node.
 Currently this assumes the eth0 address of the management node is correct.